ricardonovelot/FriendFaces/README.md

 <tr>
 <td valign="top">

- ## About the Project
+ ## About

- FriendFaces app retrieves user data from the web and displays it in a user-friendly format.
+ FriendFaces retrieves user data from the web and displays it in a user-friendly format.

  ### Features